 Magellan's Compliance Activities

-- A Medicaid Compliance Program policy that outlines Magellan's comprehensive compliance program for the detection and prevention of fraud, waste and abuse in the Medicaid program.
-To review the policy, please select the following link: Medicaid Compliance Program policy.
+• A Medicaid Program Integrity & Compliance Program policy that outlines Magellan's comprehensive compliance program for the detection and prevention of fraud, waste and abuse in the Medicaid program.
+To review the policy, please click the Medicaid Program Integrity & Compliance Program Policy.

-- A False Claims and Whistleblower Protection policy that includes a summary of the Federal False Claims Act, federal whistleblower protections and the federal administrative remedies for Federal False Claims.
-To review the policy, please select the following link: False Claims and Whistleblower Protection policy.
+• A False Claims and Whistleblower Protection policy that includes a summary of the Federal False Claims Act, federal whistleblower protections and the federal administrative remedies for Federal False Claims.
+To review the policy, please click the False Claims Laws and Whistleblower Protections Policy.

-- A summary of the State False Claims Laws that identify state civil and criminal penalties for false claims and statements along with the whistleblower protections afforded under such laws.
-To review the summary, please select the following link: State False Claims Laws.
+• A summary of the State False Claims Laws that identify state civil and criminal penalties for false claims and statements along with the whistleblower protections afforded under such laws.
+To review the summary, please click the State False Claims Laws.

-Copies of our False Claims and Whistleblower Protection policy, Medicaid Compliance Program policy, State False Claims Laws summary and Code of Conduct are also available upon request by contacting the Compliance Hotline at (800) 915-2108 or e-mailing us at email@example.com.
+Copies of our False Claims and Whistleblower Protection policy, Medicaid Program Integrity & Compliance Program policy, State False Claims Laws summary and Code of Conduct Handbook are also available upon request by contacting the Compliance Hotline at (800) 915-2108 or emailing us at email@example.com.